nervosnetwork/ckb-sdk-ruby/README.md

 sudo apt install libsodium-dev
 ```

-This SDK depends on the [bitcoin-secp256k1](https://github.com/cryptape/ruby-bitcoin-secp256k1) gem.
-You need to install libsecp256k1 with `--enable-module-recovery` (on which bitcoin-secp256k1 depends) manually.
-Follow [this](https://github.com/cryptape/ruby-bitcoin-secp256k1#prerequisite) to do so.
+This SDK depends on the [rbsecp256k1](https://github.com/etscrivner/rbsecp256k1) gem.
+You need to install libsecp256k1.
+Follow [this](https://github.com/etscrivner/rbsecp256k1#requirements) to do so.

 ### macOS